nbeddows/meen/README.md

 // Run the machine sychronously with the registered on idle handler. auto runTime = machine->Run();

-// Blocks here until the custom IO controller ServiceInterrupts override generates an ISR::Quit
+// Blocks here until the custom IO controller GenerateInterrupt override generates an ISR::Quit
 // interrupt or the registered IMachine::OnIdle handler returns true.

 // Run the machine asychronously - this can be done by setting the following json config option